Crisstuff/ceepGithubStreak/README.md

 - crontab -e
 - bash

+### scripts:
+- Mac OS script = macscript.sh
+- Raspberry pi script = raspscript.sh
+- No version for windows

+`NOTE`: I have just tried this to run this on a raspberry pi 5 with linux mint installed dont know if it will need a different setup if there is another distro.

 ### How it works
 - This project uses crontab to set a rimainder to run this script once every day
 - The `script.sh` file contains a bash script that opens the `README.md` file and types a massage to <b> Ceep Github streak </b> 🎉
 - The script also count's the Total count and + 1 for each time it runs

 </br>